 Depending on how much you’ve stocked in your freezer, it may or may not be feasible to just thaw and cook what you’ve accumulated.
 Of course, the sooner you get started before your move, the more doable this becomes.
 For this preferred method, planning ahead and being prepared for your move is key!
-One possibility is to take detailed inventory and make a meal plan that allows you to use up what you have over the coming weeks or months.
+One possibility is to take a detailed inventory and make a meal plan that allows you to use up what you have over the coming weeks or months.
 If the food amounts to more than you and your family can possibly consume, you can always entertain or even host a going away party.

 Transport It All to Your New Home

 If you’re moving locally within Kitchener, you can easily take your food items with you to your new home.
 The easiest and most affordable method is to get one or more coolers loaded up with ice and fill them with your food.
-Of course, this is only practical if you’re getting to your new home by car and are moving locally.
-If you’re flying or moving long distance, it won’t work.
+This may take a few trips, but it’s worth it to reduce food waste and grocery bills (especially in this time of price hikes).

 Give It Away to Friends and Neighbours

 Unfortunately, most soup kitchens and food banks only accept donations of non-perishable items.
 This is a great option if your pantry is fully stocked and moving it all is unreasonable.
-Of course, if you know a family in need—seniors on a limited income and single mothers can often use a leg up—then, by all means, extend your charitable instinct towards these people by giving them your food items.
+Of course, if you know a family in need – seniors on a limited income and single mothers can often use a leg up – then, by all means, extend your charitable instinct towards these people by giving them your food items.
 Otherwise, family members, friends and neighbours are the most likely beneficiaries of any food you choose not to take with you.

 If you took inventory of your perishable items, let your loved ones know what you’ll be leaving behind and hold a reverse housewarming – they can come and take what they want, helping you clean up before the move, and reducing waste all at the same time.